-The transposition legislation for the Electricity Directive simply copies and pastes the directive itself.
-As such, the EU level CEC definition serves as the de facto definition of CECs in Romania.
+The Citizen Energy Community Definition was been transposed into national legislation through an Ordinance, which was finalized at the end of 2021.
+It is foreseen that ANRE, the national energy regulator, will develop implementing regulations in order to provide more detail.
+As such, the transposition is still in progress.
+At the moment, the EU level CEC definition serves as the de facto definition of CECs in Romania.
 This provides very little legal clarity and will require further precision in order to be able to be usable by stakeholders.

 Criteria of EU definition reflected in national definition